m-rosette/rob599_project/README.md

 Recall each end effector has its dynamixel, so when you run the dynamixels in current mode to each with the value of 100, you get a 2-finger successful grasp.

 The following image is taken to show the force the papillary nodes in the tactile sensor feel when grasping the object.
+Image is a snip it from what a user would see when taking the user study.
+The interface is made in PyQt.

 ![image](https://github.com/m-rosette/rob599_project/assets/92352927/4395f384-e189-41d6-b24d-fa7f6371a590)